-Quiet Side Street, September 2011.
+September 2011.
 Here’s one of the aforementioned locals indulging in a glorious session of Sittin’ doin’ nothin’.
 There are endless fantastic little lanes like this one where you can grab a table and get breakfast served to you right on the street.
-Service can be painfully slow, so do as the locals do and grab a newspaper, take a nap or simply stare into space for a bit.
+Service can be painfully slow, so do it local style and grab a newspaper, take a nap or simply stare into space for a bit.
 Eventually you will get fed.

-Tourist Tat, September 2011.
+September 2011.
 There are also some buzzing, vibrant areas of the city to remind you that Rethymno is after all a major tourist destination.
 The beach is always crowded; there are plenty of bars catering to the live football crowd and even some nightclubs.
-Shopaholics will discover a seemingly endless supply of little shops like this one selling standard memorabilia, while those wanting to delve a little further into their pockets will find trendy fashion boutiques and swanky jewelry studios, along with stores specialising in local handmade products.
+Shopaholics will discover a seemingly endless supply of little shops like this one selling standard memorabilia, while those wanting to delve deeper into their pockets will find trendy fashion boutiques and swanky jewelry studios, along with stores specialising in local handmade products.

 September 2011.
 This photo was taken on my way up to the city fortress, a 16th century citadel straddling the Aegean Sea.
 It’s a fair old hike up, but once you get to the top you can soak up the 360-degree views, check out an old mosque and say hello to the resident cats slinking about in the shade.

 September 2011.
 The views from the top of the fortress are pretty sweet, especially the vast unending deep blue of The Sea of Crete bleeding into The Aegean Sea.
 The bounding sea to the west is The Ionian Sea, while The Mediterranean lies to the southeast.

 Like this?
 Have a look at my other reports from around Crete.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.